 “I’m sorry, Dear.
 It’s really not up to me.
 Those are the rules we all agreed on.
 Gee, I hope you don’t land on a really bad consequence.”

-The amazing thing is…we're no longer the bad guys.
-We can actually root for the kids as they drag themselves up to the wheel.
-It's no longer an us against them issue.
-It's the wheel that they have to answer to.
+The amazing thing is…we’re no longer the bad guys.
+We can be actually sympathetic to the plight of our kids as they drag themselves up to the wheel.
+It’s no longer an us against them issue.
+It’s the wheel that they have to answer to.

 But the greatest thing of all…we hardly ever have to use the wheel.
 It hangs on the kitchen wall, acting as a watchdog and reminder.
 It’s mere presence has worked miracles.

 After sharing our experience with our friends, and demonstrating the wheel to them, we have received widespread encouragement to make them on a commercial basis.
 Ultimately we thought, why not?
 It’s a great product.
 We know it works.
 If it can help others the way it has helped us, it almost seemed a shame not to make them.

 We had a couple of false starts, where my husband tried to get too fancy.
 He started making them out of 2 inch thick wood stock, with a center disk mounted on a ball bearing roller.
 He’d come out of the shop everyday covered in sawdust.
 He loved what he was doing, but it was far too labor intensive and we knew we’d have to price them higher than the market could bear.
 Then he tried making them out of plastic.
 (Has anyone ever tried to make a rubber mold?)
 This was even worse.